Stony Brook State Park

 Distance: About a mile one way.

-View Stony Brook State Park in a larger map
+Stony Brook State Park Interactive Map

 It wasn’t until after the Civil War that landowners opened Stony Brook to the public, charging a nominal admission fee.
 In 1883 a railroad bridge was constructed over the gorge (the trestle, in ruins, still found in the creek today) and a station in Dansville, brought tourists by the thousands.
 In the 1920s, the 250 acre park saw its largest crowds.